cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

 ## Running the sample

-To see the full effects of Transaction updates on a TSQ in CICS from a Spring Boot application, you can purge/delete the TSQ called 'EXAMPLE', install the TSMODEL to make the TSQ recoverable and drive all 6 web-requests again.
+To see the full effects of transaction updates on a TSQ in CICS from a Spring Boot application, you can purge/delete the TSQ called 'EXAMPLE', install the TSMODEL to make the TSQ recoverable and drive all 6 web-requests again.
 With a recoverable TSQ in effect the rollback related writes will not be preserved.